-Morning Fire Destroys Hartford Home
+Morning Fire Destroys Hartford Home and Firearms Business

 HARTFORD, Iowa – Firefighters are on the scene of an early morning house fire in Warren County.

 The fire started around 4:30 a.m. at 140 West Paint Street in Hartford.
-When firefighters arrived the home was fully engulfed in flame.
+When fire crews arrived the home was fully engulfed in flames and firefighters heard loud popping noises coming from the structure -- believed to be from ammunition.

-The home is also the location of Hartford Gun Sales & Training, and because a large amount of ammunition may be in the building fire crews are being very cautious.
+The home is the location of Hartford Gun Sales & Training, and because a large amount of ammunition is in the building fire crews are being very cautious.
+A neighbor tells Channel 13 they heard several small explosions coming from the home.

-The Hartford Fire Department is being assisted by Carlisle and North Warren County.
+The Hartford Fire Department is being assisted by departments from Carlisle and North Warren County.

 Officials aren’t sure whether the homeowner was inside when the fire started.